 Your playbook should contain a success plan to prompt a discussion about what success looks like for your customer.
 Clearly defining the success criteria will allow your customer to feel heard and understood.
 It will also give your reps the opportunity to set expectations and establish realistic benchmarks that make demonstrating future ROI and upselling easier.

 For example, let’s say a customer’s main pain point is efficiently onboarding their new hires.
 The success plan should then cover how to improve the onboarding process.
 Maybe the AM/CSM would offer monthly demos for the new employees.
 Or perhaps they would suggest setting up weekly 1:1 office hours.
-Whatever is decided, both parties need to be on board.
+Whatever is decided, both parties need to be aligned.

-The AM/CSM should always be aware of the customer’s health status – meaning how satisfied they are and how well they are doing.
+The AM/CSM should always be aware of the customer’s health status – namely how satisfied they are and how well they are doing.
 This slide can be used to benchmark the starting point of the customer’s health status.
 They should then schedule regular check-ins and business reviews to stay up-to-date.